 It all started with the curiosity to identify the kind of data a cybercriminal or hacker could collect if they have a VirusTotal license.
 A user with this license can perform a wide range of tasks such as searching for the service’s dataset with several queries to reveal the file type, submitted data, file name, country, file content, etc.

 How Was The Hacking Planned?

-SafeBreach researchers decided to hack VirusTotal to determine if a cybercriminal can exploit this service to steal credentials.
+SafeBreach researchers decided to hack VirusTotal to determine if a cybercriminal could exploit this service to steal credentials.
 Their research was based on the Google Hacking method.